Label: KOSELUGO- selumetinib capsule

 5.5 Increased Creatine Phosphokinase

-Increased creatine phosphokinase (CPK) occurred in 76% of 74 pediatric patients who received KOSELUGO in SPRINT, including Grade 3 or 4 in 9% of patients.
-Increased CPK resulted in dose reduction in 7% of patients.
-Increased CPK concurrent with myalgia occurred in 8% of patients, including one patient who permanently discontinued KOSELUGO for myalgia.
+In the NF1 PN pediatric safety pool (N = 134) [see Adverse Reactions (6.1)], increased creatine phosphokinase (CPK), based on laboratory data, occurred in 73% of patients who received KOSELUGO, including Grade 3 or 4 in 8% of patients.
+Increased CPK resulted in dose interruption and dose reduction in 4% of patients.
+Increased CPK concurrent with myalgia occurred in 5% of patients, including one patient who permanently discontinued KOSELUGO for myalgia.

-5.6 Increased Levels of Vitamin E and Risk of Bleeding
+5.6 Increased Levels of Vitamin E and Increased Risk of Bleeding (KOSELUGO Capsules)

 KOSELUGO capsules contain vitamin E (10 mg capsules contain 32 mg vitamin E as the excipient, D-alpha-tocopheryl polyethylene glycol 1000 succinate (TPGS); while KOSELUGO 25 mg capsules contain 36 mg vitamin E as TPGS).
 Vitamin E can inhibit platelet aggregation and antagonize vitamin K-dependent clotting factors.
 Daily vitamin E intake that exceeds the recommended or safe limits may increase the risk of bleeding.
 Supplemental vitamin E is not recommended if daily vitamin E intake (including the amount of vitamin E in KOSELUGO and supplement) will exceed the recommended or safe limits.